oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 6. Secure Session Management
 - Use HTTP Secure (HTTPS) for all communication to prevent session hijacking.
 - Short-lived tokens (e.g., JWTs with short expiry times) reduce the attack surface in case of token theft.
+- Implement secure cookie flags, such as HttpOnly, Secure, and SameSite.